 Anyhow, assuming you have an ofuda, the process for enshrining the ofuda is pretty much the same, regardless of Shinto or Buddhism:

-- Place the ofuda facing south or west.
-This means its back is facing north/east.
-In some websites, south is the preferred direction, but west is fine too.
+- Place the ofuda facing south or east.
+This means its back is facing north/west.
+In some websites, south is the preferred direction, but east is fine too.

 - If you have a kamidana (home Shinto shrine, 神棚) or butsudan (home Buddhist altar, 仏壇) place it in center.
 If the butsudan already has a central figure (a honzon 本尊), place it to the side and slightly below.